How to Update Your Everyday Hair Style

 If You Love A Braid

 One braid might be nice, but a few more are even better.
-If a side plait is your go-to style because its easy and quick to do and instantly makes you look pull-together, Wandrey recommends adding a few more braids into the mix as an update.
+If a side plait is your go-to style because its easy and quick to do, Wandrey recommends adding a few more braids into the mix as an update.
 “Once the side braid is in place, add a few more loose braids,” he says.
 “Wrap it all up into a messy nest or bun on top and don’t be afraid to let some pieces fall out.”
 Reduce the frizz and flyaways with a few spritzes of Bumble and Bumble Hairdresser’s Invisible Oil ($40; sephora.com) once you’ve set your braids in place.